 So I became wise.
 Here are my four tips for talking to your teenage son, in the car or otherwise.

-- Cultivate an interest in his interests.
 I didn’t really care about the NBA, or English soccer clubs—but my oldest son does.
 If asking him whether LeBron really wants to become a free agent or is going to re-sign his contract animates him and gets him talking for fifteen minutes, it’s a win-win.
 I read the entire Lord of the Rings trilogy so I could talk to my younger son when I picked him up after his Tolkien club meetings on Monday afternoons.
 And surprisingly, their interests have expanded and enriched my world in ways I could never have predicted.
 It’s one of the best aspects of having kids.
 Now I LOVE Lord of the Rings.

-- Music.
 Music is completely unrelated to academics, sports, or the upcoming SAT.
 My younger son and I would listen to a few songs on my Spotify playlist, then a few songs on his.
 He would make fun of mine (“You have the worst taste in music.
 No one has ever heard of Robbie Robertson.”), and I would reply “Kanye West is a talentless hack,” but we enjoyed the ride home together and each other’s company, even if we just listened in companionable silence.

-- Volunteer to Give Rides.
 Whenever my sons’ group of friends needed rides to movies, or home from a football game, I offered to drive.
 And then I sat back and listened while they talked.
 If you really want to learn anything about your son’s life at school, here’s how you find out.

-- Just Chill.
 The car is such an inviting venue for those Very Important Talks (partially because they are captives) because you are both looking straight ahead and don’t have to make eye contact.
-If you can just wait for him to unwind mentally, and resist the urge to bombard him with questions the second he gets in, the car can become a relaxing, unguarded space where he feels comfortable and at ease.
+If you can just wait for him to unwind mentally and resist the urge to bombard him with questions the second he gets in, the car can become a relaxing, unguarded space where he feels comfortable and at ease.
 And in my experience, your son will initiate those talks—but only if and when he has something he wants to talk about.
 Be patient and wait.